-Adaptive Leadership is not my original thought bubble.
-It comes from a Harvard Business Review article published in the midst of the GFC in 2009 titled Leadership in a (Permanent) Crisis and authored by Ronald Heifetz, Alexander Grashow and Marty Linsky.
-All are coauthors of a book on the topic, The Practice of Adaptive Leadership.
+To be clear, what you are doing right now is Adaptive Leadership.
+A term coined by Ronald Heifetz, Alexander Grashow and Marty Linsky in their Harvard Business Review article published in the midst of the GFC in 2009 titled Leadership in a (Permanent) Crisis.
+All are co- authors of a book on the topic, The Practice of Adaptive Leadership published in 2011.